-If pagoda style architecture enthralls you than there is no way you wouldn’t love your visit here.
+If pagoda-style architecture enthralls you then there is no way you wouldn’t love your visit here.
 The oasis of peace awaits you at this small golden town, you’ll never regret visiting it.

 Get in the car for another 142 km to drop by Kushinagar, the site where Buddha attained final nirvana on your Buddhist tour to India.